 There are plenty of options on different converters, so getting the right one for your home recording needs might not be as simple as it sounds.
 You might be surprised at how many different options there are.

 You can start to get decent converters in audio interface boxes starting around $100 these days (not so only as recently as 5 years ago), but as with most things used in recording there are also cheaper versions and much more expensive versions available.
-The EMU 0404 (which is an interface that happens to contain excellent AD converters) I mentioned at the beginning of the article runs about $130.
-Something like the M-Audio/Avid Fast Track also has decent converters inside but only runs about $110 dollars.
+The Focusrite Scarlett Solo (which is an interface that happens to contain excellent AD converters) I mentioned at the beginning of the article runs about $110

-Then at the very high end you have dedicated A-D/D-A converters like the Apogee Ensemble 8-Channel Converter, which you can have for a mere $1,729.
+Then at the very high end you have dedicated A-D/D-A converters like the RME ADI-2 FS 2-channel AD/DA Converter, which you can have for a mere $759.
+Of course this is not a full "interface."

 So go convert some sound into ones and zeros and make some awesome audio.